 Mix and pour the concrete

-Pour the concrete evenly and avoid disrupting the casting anchors.
+Pour the concrete evenly, ensuring surface is level, and avoid disrupting the anchor casting.

 Allow the concrete to cure